fananek/hex-grid/README.md

 ```

 ### Grid operations examples

-Almost all functions has two variants.
-One works with `Cell` and the other one works with `CubeCoordinates`.
+Almost all functions have two variants.
+One that works with `Cell` and the other one works with `CubeCoordinates`.
 Use those which better fulfill your needs.

 #### Get Cell at coordinates